 The valuation looks at the normal employer contribution rate required to cover the cost of the benefits (including death benefits and expenses) that will be built up over the year after the valuation date (the "Primary Contribution Rate").
 A summary of the assumptions used is provided in Appendix A.

-The "Primary rate" of the employers' contribution is the contribution rate required to meet the cost of the future accrual of benefits including ancillary death in service and ill health benefits together with administration costs.
+contribution is the contribution rate required to meet the cost of the future accrual of benefits including ancillary death in service and ill health benefits together with administration costs.